 What do you think about vaccines?
 Are you concerned about their long-term side effects?

-Some of the opponents of vaccines say that most of the vaccines contain mercury, and getting these products can result in nerve cell damage and consequently autism.
+Opponents of the vaccination believe that most of the vaccines contain mercury, a chemical that could lead to nerve cell damage and, consequently, autism.

-Now, we can’t understand why vaccination is important without understanding the disease that we are trying to vaccinate against.
+Undoubtedly, we can’t understand the importance of vaccination without understanding the disease itself.

 Let me tell you more about measles,

-The infected individuals are mostly asymptomatic up to 10 days after the first virus entry into the body.
+Most of the infected individuals don’t have any measles symptoms up to 10 days after the first virus entry into the body.

-After the above period, some of the infected patients present with generalized symptoms such as fever, malaise, cough, red eye and runny nose.
+Later, some of the infected patients present with generalized symptoms such as fever, malaise, cough, red-eye, and runny nose.

-Some patients also could present with so-called Koplik’s spot.
+Some patients also could present with the so-called Koplik’s spot.

 What is a Koplik’s spot?

-These spots are usually 1 to 3 mm whitish, grayish, or bluish elevations, typically seen inside the mouth and around the cheek area.
-These spots could last up to 3 days and then disappear.
+One of the more specific measles symptoms is a Koplik’s spot.
+Generally, these spots are 1 to 3 mm whitish, grayish, or bluish elevations, typically seen inside the mouth and in the cheek region.
+These spots could last up to 3 days, and then they disappear.

-Patient with measles could also develop a rash that interestingly starts on the face and then spreads to neck, upper torso, lower torso and at the end to the extremities.
-The rash begins to improve after 2 days.
+Patients infected with measles could develop a rash that starts on the face and then spreads to the neck, upper torso, lower torso, and the extremities, and, usually, this rash improves after two days.

 The best way to manage measles after it happens is supportive care and mostly with treating the complications of this infection.

-But clearly, the best management is to prevent the disease in the first place and nothing (at this point of time) can compete with vaccination.
+But clearly, the best management is to prevent the disease in the first place, and nothing (to date) can compete with vaccination.

-What are some concerns about vaccines and why do some parents refuse to vaccinate their children?
+What are the concerns about vaccines, and why do some parents refuse to vaccinate their children?

-Families refuse the vaccines for many reasons, including:
+Families refuse the vaccines for various reasons, including:

 - Concerns about the safety of vaccines

-- Believing that their children are safe and they are not at danger of getting the disease
+- Believing that their children are healthy and they aren’t at danger of getting the disease

 - The costs of the vaccines